MilesHoover/personal-website/src/content/post/cloud-resume-challenge/index.md

 ## Update

 **03/04/24**: This project is officially archived and I no longer host mileshoover.com declaratively through Terraform via AWS.
-I have decided to host my website on GitHub for the simplicity and cost savings.
+I have decided to host my website on Netlify for the simplicity and cost savings.
 I have also decided to remove the page view count feature from my website as it was not providing any real value to my readers and was simply a learning experience.

 ---